livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 ## 4. Internal structure

-Storage Manager is internally divided into engines.
-These engines reflect legacy design while remaining aligned with the current architecture.
+Storage Manager is internally divided into explicit engines.
+These engines are required for correctness and clarity.

 ### 4.1 Storage Engine